DJJJonas/toaxt/README.md

 ## Demo

 Inside the `demo` folder, there is a `main.ts` file where you can see a demonstration of this library.
-Also, you can access [this link](https://djjjonas.github.io/toaxt/) to see the a live demo.
+Also, you can access [this link](https://djjjonas.github.io/toaxt/) to see a live demo.

 ## Usage